emojicode/emojicode.github.io/src/guides/packageAPI.md

 When starting up and loading a program, the Real-Time Engine dynamically loads the static library and basically links all native methods of your package with the corresponding native methods, class methods and initializers.

-The Real-Time Engine does this by asking you to provide a C function pointer for each procedure which you declared with 📻.
-It’s noteworthy, however, that optimizations might cause that not all methods are compiled into the final program and therefore not all native methods your package provides will ever be requested.
+Your package must provide a so-called linking table.
+The linking table is simply a long list of functions.
+The Real-Time Engine then links these functions by looking up an index provided with 📻 at a method declaration.
+You'll learn more about this in a minute.
+Note, however, that not all methods might be linked at all due to optimiziations.

 We call this procedure *Run-Time Native Linking*.